Skip to main content

 Only give notice under a break clause or notice to quit if you're sure you can leave by the date in the notice.

-If you have rent arrears
+If you owe rent

 Your landlord might not go to court to evict you if you can make a repayment plan.